montoyamoraga/shbobo-studies/notes/fish.md

 They are the computer music opcodes.
 The necklace chain represents an evolution of the original Gwonzer, to support multiple Shbobo devices (shnth and shtar).
 Two-way communication (asynchronous/simulcast) is a priority.

-Fish is the program (for Windows, Linux, and Macintosh) to edit and upload patches for Shbobo devices (SHNTH and SHTAR).
-With the release of the new Shbobo SHTAR, the program has received an overhaul.
-Most noticeably, the older system of tabbed soups has been replaced with a universal map of the whole file as loaded.
-Thus, soups are all visible, adjacent to each other.
-It is like a world map, and users are encouraged to use both horizontal and vertical layouts to organize their patch ideas.

 The expression selection system now follows keyboard focus.
 Only one expression can be focused at any time, when it becomes the current object being edited.
-In the following picture, "slewb" is selected, as indicated by a yellow plaid fill:

 Most are self explanatory, but let's talk about the "Reference" command.
 This is important for writing patches in core Shlisp, where it enables feedback loops most notably.
 A reference is simply a fish-expression, with its "cdr" removed, so it is just the "head" or "opcode".
 Thus (horn 64 64) becomes (horn) as a reference.
 At runtime, this expression will yield the last computed value of that opcode.

  Here's the "Shbobo" menu.
 "Serve selected" tries to upload the currently selected expression to your device, so you can listen to parts of patches.
 The command for this is redundant with the simple action of double-clicking.
 Yes, double click on any soup or fish to quick upload only that code!
 "Serve all" uploads the complete file.
 "Change cuisine," as before, is for re-initializing your device's DSP matrix.
 Note, pick "shnth.bin" or "shtar.bin" appropriate to your device.
 Gwonzer is a readout of the data received:

 Typewriting
 Patches can be composed visually, mostly through dragging and dropping, but also keys can be used almost identically to the way they would be if it were a vanilla text editor.
 For example, I typed the following keys into a new file:

     {